 When the vans arrived at the border, different officers from those at the site of apprehension opened the doors and the group were ordered to go out one by one in a line.
-The officers were wearing black uniform with a belt and carrying a big baton, and the approximate number of officers present was eleven.
-The police were all wearing ski-masks with the exception of only one officer.
+The officers were described as wearing black uniform with a belt and carrying a big baton, and the approximate number of officers present was eleven.
+They were all wearing ski-masks with the exception of only one officer.
 The officers beat the transit group with batons and used dogs, setting the animals to run at them.
-The dogs chased the transit group at their heels towards Bosnia and Herzegovina.
+The dogs chased the transit group at their heels towards Bosnia- Herzegovina.
 The group ran in terror, and many of the group members reported falling down and hurting themselves from impact on the ground.
 The respondent described the violence of the final moments of the pushback as follows:

 ‘Go out all people , one line, go one, go one, and open the door, stick and dogs run back all people. […] He say all people “go, go!
 Heide”, and after he is open the door the dogs run at the back of people.
 People fall down.
 All people, one, two person, broken his bones, shoulder, when they fall down.’